testtesttesttest45/Hungry-News/readme.md

 + Fast and friendly interface with no bugs or ads.

-+ Project started on 16 November 2024 and completed on 21 December 2024.
++ Project started on 16 November 2024 and completed on 27 December 2024, with plannings, researching, and learning new programming languages attempted 3 months prior when project idea was first crafted.

 ## Installation